ansys/pydpf-composites/doc/source/index.rst

 Limitations
 '''''''''''
 - Layered elements (section data) which have not been pre-processed with ACP are not supported.
-  Refer to the Section `Import Legacy Models`_ on the official Ansys help. to learn how to convert legacy models.
+  Refer to the Section `Import Legacy Models`_ on the official Ansys help to learn how to convert legacy models.
 - Other solvers than MAPDL.